GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

     A notification appears, saying that the project is being created.

-    Note: If you are prompted to enter billing information, follow the instructions for doing so.
+    If you are prompted to enter billing information, follow the instructions for doing so.

 1. When the notification says that the project is ready, click the notification